 Investment expenses are an often overlooked.
 If not careful, fees can dramatically decrease your performance over time.
 Research has shown over a ten year period, 80% of actively managed funds (which have higher fees to boot) perform worse than index based funds.
 Ironically the performance difference typically is the same as the management fees — meaning fees are a drag on performance.

 Owning a business gives you so many life experiences.
 You’ll deal with issues you normally would not deal with when working for someone else.
 From how to incorporate, to balancing the books, to developing a business plan and managing cash flow — there’s always something new to learn.
-And if you should lose your job, you have something to fall back upon.
+And if you should lose your job, you have a Plan B.

 Once you’ve created a sizeable nest egg you need to protect it.
 Whether you own a business or have a large investment portfolio, it’s important to protect your assets.
 You don’t want to make a mistake, get slapped with a lawsuit and lose a ton of money or even be forced to close your business.
 Taking the necessary steps to protect your assets will save you from this headache.

 Once you’ve paid off your debts, created financial goals and started investing for the future, it’s time to take the next step — building wealth.
 Want to know the secret to building wealth?
 It’s not as complicated as you might think.